 My art making journey has taken many forms, beginning with an early discovery of mixed media figurative drawings using a technique I created during University: a combination of water, dye, conte, ink and graphite, progressing to colourful paintings and later murals.
-I would sometimes place the female figure on the ground over a cross or in a birthing position, suggesting the cycle of life.
+I would sometimes place the female figure on the ground, over a cross or in a birthing position, suggesting the cycle of life.
 At this time, (1991) I travelled to 13 European countries, documenting the trip with watercolour sketches.
-This fascination with the human figure later emerged in paintings and drawings which portray a personal journey out of an abusive marriage, synthesizing male dominance and male sexual addiction.
-It led to an interest in human trafficking, being sensitive to victims across the globe.
+This fascination with the human figure later emerged in paintings and drawings which portray a personal journey out of a difficult marriage towards healthy living.
+It led to a compassion towards victims of human trafficking.
 I began my journey toward painting by incorporating impressionistic techniques such as pointillism and colour induction then applied traditional Dutch and Italian methods of glazing to convey realism and depth.
 I replayed my interest in music, by cropping musical instruments in interesting ways, abstracting them and painting them brightly for effect.
-These paintings formed a band or orchestra and often creep up in my subject matter from time to time.
-Later on, as the work progressed, I began combining sexual imagery into the musical instruments.
-I have also been able to apply my painting ability to exterior murals where time, weather, physical strength, management and creativity become necessary.
+These paintings formed a band or orchestra and often emerge in my subject matter from time to time.
+As the work progressed, I began combining figures into the musical instruments.
+I have also been able to apply my painting ability to exterior murals where time, weather, strength, management and creativity become necessary.
 Scale is something I have always enjoyed.
 I like painting big and bold, with bright colours on a large canvas or wall in complete abandon.
 Since I minored in history, murals have been a natural fit for me.
-I love going into a community, digging through archives and designing a mural to reflect the past, present and future.
+I love going into a community, digging through archives and designing a mural to reflect the past, present and the future.

 I have been creating art for 31 years.
 I was born and raised in Burlington, Ontario attended Holy Rosary Catholic Elementary School and Assumption High School.
-I have spent 21 years art making in Manitoba and 10 years in Hamilton, Ontario.
+I have spent 21 of those years in Manitoba and 10 years in Hamilton, Ontario.
 Passion motivates me, my Christian beliefs focus me and a strong work ethic keeps me going.
-I began producing art on a numerous scale once I let things that infuriate me, come out onto the canvas.
-I also made it my goal to create one body of work annually and I rented a gallery, invited guests and promoted the event at my expense.
+I began producing art on a numerous scale once I let things that bother me, come out onto the canvas.
+I also made it my goal to create one body of work annually.
 I used the canvas as a sounding board, depicting things I did not understand.
 When I worked things out on the canvas, I was much more driven to find answers.
-My Christian beliefs are strong and God has kept me and my children through this entire process.
-A passion for prayer and worship has helped me approach God in the midst of uncertainty, building on the ruins, appreciating God’s provision, faithfulness and those around me.
+My Christian beliefs are strong and God has kept me and my children whole through this entire process.
+A passion for prayer and worship has helped me approach God, building on the ruins, appreciating God’s provision, faithfulness and those around me.

-Sarah Collard is a Canadian artist in mid-career, painting murals mostly in Manitoba and Ontario, extending to other provinces.
-She enjoyed the productivity birthed from her studios located on James Street North in Hamilton, Blinc Studios in Toronto, the Living Arts Centre in Mississauga, a home based studio in Millgrove, Ontario and currently in Morris, Manitoba.
-For 25 years, Collard has exhibited at various galleries in Ontario and Manitoba.
+Sarah Collard is a favoured, chosen Canadian artist in mid-career, with a large body of two dimensional artwork and public art murals.
+She has painted 50 exterior murals in Manitoba, Ontario and Quebec over the course of 50 years.
+Collard enjoyed the productivity birthed from her studios located on James Street North in Hamilton, Blinc Studios in Toronto, the Living Arts Centre in Mississauga, a home based studio in Millgrove, Ontario, Winnipeg, Manitoba and Morris, Manitoba.
+For 31 years, Collard has exhibited at various galleries in Ontario and Manitoba.
 She is a graduate from the University of Waterloo (BFA), Nipissing University (BED) and Sheridan College (Computer Graphics).
 She draws, paints and teaches.
-Sarah has been the recipient of various awards; The Murals of Winnipeg, Mural of the Year Award in 2009, 2010 and 2015, two Judges Choice Awards (Burlington Fine Arts Association) and a Manitoba Arts Council Grant.
-Collard began selling her artwork at the Green Brier Art Gallery in the Swan River Valley, Manitoba and it has been great to watch her progress into Winnipeg, Toronto, Hamilton and Quebec.
+Sarah has been the recipient of various awards; The Murals of Winnipeg, Mural of the Year Award in 2009, 2010 and 2015, two Judges Choice Awards (Burlington Fine Arts Association) and Manitoba Arts Council Grants.
+Collard began selling her artwork at the Green Brier Art Gallery in the Swan River Valley, Manitoba and it has been great to watch her progress.
 She worked as an Artist in the Schools with Manitoba Arts Council and gained experience as a visual arts educator, teaching for many public and private schools in Manitoba.
 Collard began studying towards a Masters in Education at the University of Manitoba.
 She has served on the Manitoba Association of Arts Education and the Burlington Fine Arts Association.
 Sarah Collard is a prolific artist.
-Over the past eight years, she has produced over 100 drawings, 100 paintings and 50 murals throughout Manitoba, Ontario and Quebec.
+In 7 years, she produced 100 drawings, 100 paintings and 25 murals.
 Collard is a mother of two and she is having a grand time mentoring them; passing art-making onto the next generation, travelling, singing and listening to music!